VigneshS10/SIHeDA-Net/README.md

 ```
 ## Contact
-For any queries, feel free to contact the authors or raise an issue.
+For any queries, feel free to contact at vignesh.nitt10@gmail.com.

 ## License